mulenatic/quarkusInAction/users-service/README.md

 ## Related Guides

 - Qute ([guide](https://quarkus.io/guides/qute)): Offer templating support for web, email, etc in a build time, type-safe way
+- REST Qute ([guide](https://quarkus.io/guides/qute-reference#rest_integration)): Qute integration for Quarkus REST.
+This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
 - REST Client - OpenID Connect Token Propagation ([guide](https://quarkus.io/guides/security-openid-connect-client)): Use REST Client to propagate the incoming Bearer access token or token acquired from Authorization Code Flow as HTTP Authorization Bearer token
 - OpenID Connect ([guide](https://quarkus.io/guides/security-openid-connect)): Verify Bearer access tokens and authenticate users with Authorization Code Flow